mantoni/mochify.js/README.md

 - `--ignore-ssl-errors` tells Chrome whether or not to ignore ssl certificate issues (default is false)
 - `--allow-chrome-as-root` allows Chrome to run as root
+- `--dumpio` passed to puppeteer to dump all IO
 - `--https-server` launches an HTTPS server on the specified port.
 If no port is given a random available port will be used.
 - `--viewport-width` tells Chrome to use a certain width for its viewport.
 - `--viewport-height` tells Chrome to use a certain height for its viewport.